distributethe6ix/70DaysOfServiceMesh/70DaysExercises/04-Traffic Engineering Basics.md

 The output shows us a few key pieces of information:
 - The name of the Gateway resources
 - The specific Istio Ingress gateway we use, using the label-selector mechanism
-- The wildcard "*" host we are listening on, basically any host
+- The wildcard denoted by an asterisk specifies the host we are listening on, basically any host
 - The port number, port 80
 - The protocol which is HTTP